-The Kingdom of Swaziland is a very small country located entirely within South Africa.
-We were curious about what there is to see and do here, in this tiny country we rarely hear about when at home.
-Swaziland is a monarchy, ruled by King Mswati III.
-Sadly, this country has the highest HIV infection rate in the world, with 26% of adults infected with HIV.
+The Kingdom of Eswatini (formerly known as Swaziland) is a very small country located entirely within South Africa.
+Eswatini is a monarchy, ruled by King Mswati III.
+Sadly, this country has the highest HIV infection rate in the world, with 27% of adults infected with HIV.
 It is a poor country, with many people living in one room cinder block houses or in slums.
 Car jacking and theft can also be a concern, occurring at the same rate as in Johannesburg.

-We stayed in the Mlilwane Wildlife Sanctuary, located just twenty minutes south of the capital of Swaziland, Mbabane.
+We stayed in the Mlilwane Wildlife Sanctuary, located just twenty minutes south of the capital of Eswatini, Mbabane.
 Mlilwane is home to zebras, antelope, hippos, impala, and crocodiles.
 There are no predators, such as lions or cheetahs, so this is a great place to explore on foot or by bicycle.

 Tim, Kara, and I chose to cycle around the park.
 Tyler and Valerie were recovering from stomach troubles caught earlier on the trip (while camping in Botswana), so they were not feeling up for a bike ride.
 Kathy and Valerie instead chose to explore Mlilwane by foot.

 Tim, Kara, and I spent part of the afternoon, cycling on red dirt roads, searching for wildlife.
 This is beautiful country, with rolling hills, rocky mountains, lakes and streams, and yellow, dried grass.
 Even if we didn’t spot any animals cycling here was a very nice way to spend the afternoon.

 After some searching we did find a small herd of zebras and antelopes grazing together.
 Being here made me really appreciate the large numbers of animals we saw while at Chobe National Park.